 At Saxapahaw Village Kids we recognize that every child has unique skills, talents, and interests.
-We also recognize that children are innately curious about the world around them and they are capable of tremendous learning and amazing creativity.
+We also recognize that children are innately curious about the world around them and are capable of tremendous learning and amazing creativity.
 There are three critical components that we utilize as we strive to meet our goals.

 Students in the Upper classroom have the opportunity to participate in co-curricular opportunities made possible through collaborative partnerships within our community.
 Relationship building is an integral part of our program and we are honored to work with these organizations.

 Movement Monday: Yoga and mindfulness practices with Growga provides essential tools to support physical development as well as social/emotional development.

 Wildlife Wednesdays: Interactive experiences with exotic animals as we learn about conservation and preservation with Wild Tails LLC.